A Call to The Moderates of The Horn Of Africa

-[Editor’s note: This editorial was first published on Oct 22, 2003, we thought it might help readers to remember and reflect on how the last 15 affected the lives of Eritreans and their country.]
+[Editor’s note: This editorial was first published on Oct 22, 2003, and again in Oct 2, 2018.
+It’s being republished for the the third time on Dec 28, 2022.
+We thought it might help readers to remember and reflect on how the last war affected the lives of Eritreans and their country.]

 There is an old Eritreans saying: when the leg is hurt, the eye weeps.
 A similar proverb exists in Ethiopia.
 What is true for individuals is true for neighboring nations.
 When Somalia is hurting, our region is crying.
 When Sudan catches a cold, Ethiopia gets a fever.
 When Djibouti is stabbed, Eritrea bleeds.
 When Yemen is choked, the Red Sea dries up.
 Sometimes we take turns, sometimes we do it simultaneously: our region has been crying and bleeding for too long.
 Our governments have failed us.
 This is our call, ordinary Eritreans, to like-minded citizens of the horn in general and Ethiopians, specifically, to come together with us to help improve the situation in our region.